Skip to main content

 Twenty-one years after 9/11, we modelled the geography of the network member’s many travels from the moment the hijackers first boarded a plane to the United States until they killed 2,977 people on September 11, 2001.
 Our work was published by Lawfare.
 A longer version is available as a working paper on SSRN.
 The data and code are freely accessible on GitHub.

 Our edited book “African Border Disorders.
-Addressing Transnational Extremist Organizations” is now available in Open Access, thanks to the generous support of the University of Florida.
-African Border Disorders explores the complex relationships that bind states, transnational rebels and extremist organizations, and borders on the African continent.
-Combining cutting edge network science with geographical analysis, the book highlights how the fluid alliances and conflicts between rebels, violent extremist organizations and states shape in large measure regional patterns of violence in Africa
+Addressing Transnational Extremist Organizations” is now available in Open Access, thanks to the support of the University of Florida.
+The book explores the complex relationships that bind states, transnational rebels and extremist organizations, and borders on the African continent.
+Combining network science with geographical analysis, the book highlights how the fluid alliances and conflicts between rebels, violent extremist organizations and states shape in large measure regional patterns of violence in Africa